 Today I am sharing my simple morning routine as a mom to little kids.
-Plus 5 morning routine tips I find helpful!
+Plus 5 simple morning routine tips I find helpful!

-Watch it Here:
+Watch Simple Morning Routine Here:

 Starting My Day

 My typical day starts around 6 am.
 I currently have a 5-year-old and a 2-year-old and they prefer to wake up at 5 am.